-An information guide for children and young people aged between eleven and eighteen
+An information guide for young people aged between 11 and 18

-Young Person's Guide Age 11 to 18
+Young People's Guide Age 11 to 18

 Introduction

 This guide has been written for young people who are being looked after by foster parents who work with Child Care Bureau.
 It contains lots of things that you might need to know about foster care.